Next Spanish general election

-A general election will be held in Spain no later than Sunday, 22 August 2027, to elect the members of the 16th Cortes Generales under the Spanish Constitution of 1978.
-All 350 seats in the Congress of Deputies will be up for election, as well as 208 of 266 seats in the Senate.
+A general election will be held in Spain no later than 22 August 2027 to elect the members of the 16th Cortes Generales under the Spanish Constitution of 1978.
+All 350 seats in the Congress of Deputies will be up for election, as well as 209 of 267 seats in the Senate.

-Following the 2023 election, Prime Minister Pedro Sánchez was able to form a third government—formed by the Spanish Socialist Workers' Party (PSOE) and Sumar—with the support of Together for Catalonia (Junts), in exchange for a controversial amnesty law.
-Tensions with the opposition People's Party (PP) and far-right Vox dominated Sánchez's third term, as well as an unraveling international situation—with the Middle Eastern crisis, the Gaza genocide, the tariff policy of the second Trump administration and the ongoing war in Ukraine—economic growth amid a rising cost of living, a number of scandals affecting both PP and PSOE and the alleged mismanagement of a number of environmental disasters by PP-controlled administrations (particularly, the Valencian floods in October 2024 and the wildfires in July and August 2025).
+Following the 2023 election, Pedro Sánchez was able to get re-elected as prime minister of Spain and form a third government—comprising the Spanish Socialist Workers' Party (PSOE) and Sumar—with the support of Together for Catalonia (Junts), in exchange for a controversial amnesty law.
+Tensions with the opposition People's Party (PP) and far-right Vox dominated Sánchez's third term, as well as an unraveling international situation (with the ongoing war in Ukraine, the Gaza genocide, the tariff policy of the second Trump administration, and the 2026 Iran war and its economic impact), economic growth amid a rising cost of living (together with an affordable housing crisis), and a number of corruption probes affecting the government (mainly, the Koldo and Zapatero affairs).
+Also notable were the alleged mismanagements of a number of environmental disasters by PP-controlled administrations (particularly climate crisis-aggravated environmental disasters such as the 2024 Valencian floods and the 2025 and 2026 wildfires), sexual misconduct allegations affecting various parties and institutions, increased scrutiny on the quality and condition of public services (particularly following the 2025 Iberian Peninsula blackout the 2026 Adamuz and Gelida train accidents), as well as the 2026 Ceuta migrant crisis.

-While Sánchez has admitted to having twice hesitated whether to resign—once in April 2024, amid a judicial probe into his wife; and then in July 2025, after his second-in-command in the party, Santos Cerdán, resigned over the Koldo case—he has voiced his intention to run for a new term as prime minister in the next general election, which he has scheduled for 2027.
+While Sánchez has admitted to having twice hesitated whether to resign—once in April 2024, amid a judicial probe into his wife; and then in July 2025, after his second-in-command in the party, Santos Cerdán, resigned over the Koldo affair—he has voiced his intention to run for a new term as prime minister in the next general election, which he has scheduled for 2027.